modelix/mps-json-bulk-model-access/README.md

-# MPS rest model access api
+# MPS JSON bulk model access

 This is a modelix model-api ([modelix model-api](https://github.com/modelix/model-api)) implementation that works against a remote MPS instance model without incremental change support.

+(legacy name and group of artifacts was `org.modelix.mps-rest-model-access` which was changed with the 2.0 release to `org.modelix.mps-json-bulk-model-access`)

-(If you somehow ended up here but don't know what modelix is, have a look at modelix [github repository](https://github.com/modelix/modelix) or at [modelix website](https://modelix.github.io).)
+If you somehow ended up here but don't know what modelix is, have a look at modelix [github repository](https://github.com/modelix/modelix) or at [modelix website](https://modelix.github.io).

 ## Getting Started

-At the moment most modelix artifacts are stored on the [itemis nexus](https://artifacts.itemis.cloud) (https://artifacts.itemis.cloud).
+At the moment most modelix artifacts are stored on the [itemis nexus](https://artifacts.itemis.cloud).
 Some artifacts are also published to GitHub packages.

 You can build all the project via gradle: